Alilo2005/CineAi/README.md

 ### 🎬 **Built with ❤️, AI, and lots of ☕**

 **Ready to discover your next favorite movie?** [**Try CineAI Now!**](https://cineai-2futhd8bq-ali-mahdis-projects.vercel.app) 🚀

+## 🔄 Recent Changes

+- Removed the in-chat trailer embed and the “show trailer?” question for a cleaner flow
+- Added a Watch Trailer button on the movie card (opens in new tab; URL is prefetched for speed)
+- Rivestream button now copies the movie title to your clipboard before opening the search
+- Added a small in-card toast confirming clipboard copy
+- Download Poster action now fetches the high‑res image and falls back to opening in a new tab if needed

 </div>